DS2L/BlockchainLabs/labs/B1/README.md

 We will test your solution using the following test case:

 | Calls | `X.balanceOf(A)` | `X.balanceOf(P)` | `X.allowance(A,P)` | `Y.balanceOf(A)` | `Y.balanceOf(P)` |
 | --- | --- | --- | --- | ---- | --- |
 | Init state  | 1 | 1 | 0 | 0 | 4 |
 | `A.approve(P,1)` | 1 | 1 | 1 | 0 | 4 |
 | `A.swapXY(1)` | 0 | 2 | 0 | 2 | 2 |

+**Submission guideline:** You need to submit the smart contract code, which is a solidity file, and name it "exercise4.sol".
+You also need to take screenshots for each step of the program execution.

-Exercise 6.
+Exercise 5.
 Undo `approve` upon Standalone Deposit
 ---

-In Exercise 5, consider an Alice who called `approve` function (the Deposit step) but did not call `swapXY` (the Withdrawal step).
+In Exercise 4, consider Alice, who called the `approve` function (the Deposit step) but did not call the `swapXY` (the Withdrawal step).
 This is possibly due to that Alice changes her mind after the deposit and wants to undo it.

 Extend your pool SC from the previous exercises to support undo `approve` and to revert a trade-in-progress.
 You may want to implement a function in the AMM pool, say `undo_approve()`.
 After Step 1 and calling `undo_approve()`, Alice will have her original balance in `TokenX` and zero allowance to the pool.
 That is (`P` is the Pool CA):